PatrickErickson4/SarcasmDetector/README.md

 # SarcasmDetection
-This is a collaborative effort with Parth Gosar, Derek Guidorizzi, Sahil Pardasani.
+This is a collaborative effort with Parth Gosar, Derek Guidorizzi @squiddycodes, Sahil Pardasani.
 The following packages need to be installed, to run the code: pandas, nltk, numpy, tensorflow, optuna, scikit-learn, gensim

 You can run "pip install -r requirements.txt" to install them all in one command.